I.U.P.A. From the Beginning

 MAKING PROGRESS & LAUNCHING LAW ENFORCEMENT OFFICERS RELIEF FUND

-In 2011, the I.U.P.A. launched the first annual LEORF Golf Classic to increase support for the Law Enforcement Officer’s Relief Fund (LEORF).
-LEORF was created by the I.U.P.A. to assist officers and their families when they are faced with financial problems caused by natural disasters, serious personal injuries on the job, or line of duty deaths.
+In 2009, the I.U.P.A. founded LEORF, and in 2011, the I.U.P.A. launched the first annual LEORF Golf Classic to increase support for the Law Enforcement Officer’s Relief Fund (LEORF).
+LEORF was created by the I.U.P.A. to assist surviving spouses of officers with serious personal injuries on the job as well as line of duty deaths.
 Too often, benefits from insurance and other sources take too long to come forward.
-LEORF is there to provide immediate assistance to get officers and their families through the first trying weeks of these disasters.
+LEORF is there to attempt to provide immediate assistance to get officers and their families through the first trying weeks of these disasters.

 2012